 One of the properties of a game is that it always has a goal.
 Goals are strongly related to the element of competition, which will be discussed below.
-Leemkuil [19] distinguishes three different types of goals, which can be used in combination with each other:
+Leemkuil [...] distinguishes three different types of goals, which can be used in combination: